AlyceBrady/ramp/README.md

 library, and a subset of Twitter Bootstrap 2.
 (See the [License section] [license-section] for information about the licenses for those components.)
+See [INSTALL.md] [install] for more details about the software infrastructure on which Ramp depends, including specific Apache modules.

 ### INSTALLATION ###